Payment Acceptance

 Many platforms can quote their headline processing rate.
 Few can calculate their effective cost per approved transaction across regions, retries, chargebacks, and cross-border fees.

-In hospitality, where volumes fluctuate and cross-border traffic is common, that lack of clarity compounds quickly.
+In hospitality, where volumes fluctuate seasonally and cross-border traffic is the norm rather than the exception, that lack of clarity compounds quickly.

 2. Approval variance is accepted as "normal"